The likely size of the CAP budget in the next MFF – reprise

 Please note that I have updated and revised some of the commentary in this post in a later one here.
 This later post gives a a more optimistic view of the likely size of the CAP budget though still with caveats.
 I would urge readers to also read this later post in conjunction with this one.
 I have left this post online for the record.

-The publication of the Commission’s MFF proposals and related legislative proposals on Wednesday 16 July was chaotic, in part it seems because negotiations within the Commission went down to the wire right up to the afternoon of the day of publication.… Read the rest
+The publication of the Commission’s MFF proposals and related legislative proposals on Wednesday 16 July was chaotic, in part it seems because negotiations within the Commission went down to the wire right up to the afternoon of the day of publication.
+Publication of the key texts was delayed, and indeed the NPRF Regulation (see below) only became available on the EU Register of Commission Documents early morning Friday 18 July.

 Fitting the CAP into the next MFF long-term budget